Stride-Labs/mainnet/README.md

 If so, you should run `chmod +rw {{path}}` to fix the permissions.

+### I'm running into an error building, what could it be?

+Please DM us your logfile, located at `$HOME/.stride/install.log`, and we can help you debug.

+One thing to check, Stride requires `go` version 1.18.
+Please install this [here](https://go.dev/dl/).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 We also welcome all discussion in #engineering or #questions in our [Discord](https://stride.zone/discord).